Searching for Components

 The same search can be accessed by selecting the Search item in the Browse main menu.
 The search term can be provided in the Keyword input field in the Search feature view.

 A configurable search using the criteria you select is available via the Custom menu item in the Search section of the Browse main menu.
-Initially it has no criteria and it allows you to create a search with criteria you add with the More Criteria button.
+Initially it has no criteria and it allows you to create a search with criteria you add with the More Criteria dropdown.

 The Apt search is a predefined search available via the Apt menu item in the Search section of the Browse main menu.
 It defaults to inputs for Package Name and Version and supports adding further criteria.
 The format is configured to apt.